Jeremy Leveille: Maximize Your Inbound Sales | Do This Sell More Show 4

-The Do This Sell More Show is a weekly interview between Dave Lorenzo and a special guest.
-This week Dave’s guest is Jeremy Leveille.
+The Do This Sell More Show began as a weekly interview between Dave Lorenzo and a special guest.
+In this show Dave’s guest is Jeremy Leveille.

 Inbound sales is a significant focus for every business.
 On this episode of the Do This Sell More show, we focus on the best ways to grow inbound sales.

 - What clicked for Jeremy in sales.

 - Jeremy’s approach – both in social settings and in sales settings.

 - How your mindset shifts when you just go in without a fear of rejection.